RedLanternTech/CISSPNotes/Domain6Notes.md

 Misuse Case Testing

-Abuse Cases:  Looking to abuse system escalation privlidges, etc.
+Abuse Cases:  Looking to abuse system escalation privileges, etc.

+## SSAE-18
+- Reviews the use and application of controls in an audited organization
+- an attestation standard
+- used for external audits
+- uses a framework, such as SOC 1, SOC2, and SOC 3